jennyknuth/javascript_variables/README.md

 3.
 var a=30+30*(7-4);
 What does a equal?
+120
 120

 4.
 var a="null";
 var b="name";
 var results=a+b
-What is the result?
+What is the result? "nullname"
 "nullname"